vidraj/segmentace/README.md

 ## Synopsis

-This repository contains several tools for segmenting word-segmented text into subword units and a statistics collection module that generates reports about their functionality.
-Currently, we test three systems:
+This repository contains a tool called `segment-by-derinet.py` (see below) for segmenting word-segmented text into subword units based on [DeriNet](https://ufal.mff.cuni.cz/derinet), a network of Czech lexical derivations.

+Two other segmentation systems are present for comparison and a statistics collection module generates reports about their functionality.
+These systems are:
 - [Byte-Pair Encoding](https://github.com/rsennrich/subword-nmt) as per Sennrich et al., 2015 (Neural Machine Translation of Rare Words with Subword Units)
 - [Morfessor 2.0](http://morpho.aalto.fi/projects/morpho/morfessor2.html) by Sami Virpioja et al., 2013 (Morfessor 2.0: Python Implementation and Extensions for Morfessor Baseline)
-- [DeriNet](https://ufal.mff.cuni.cz/derinet) and [MorphoDita](https://ufal.mff.cuni.cz/morphodita) guided segmentation, developed by us and implemented in `segment-by-derinet.py` (see below).

 ## Motivation